Skip navigation

 The key to a connected world

 Working at Ericsson over the years, I’ve seen firsthand the essential role that standardization plays in connecting our world.
-By coming together around shared standards, telecommunications companies like ours have been able to co-develop an efficient, high-performance global cellular network.
+By coming together around shared standards, telecommunications companies like ours have been able to co-develop an efficient, high-performance global cellular network that’s been a platform for some of the most exciting technological developments of our time.

 Devices don’t just work together by chance.
 Imagine two mobile devices produced by two different manufacturers based on opposite sides of the planet – how do we guarantee interoperability between these devices?
 The answer is standards, to which everyone has access.

 Today, these open standards are the bedrock of an interconnected global mobile network that benefits consumers, industry and society as a whole.
-Looking ahead, the next generation of cellular standards only promises to deliver more exciting opportunities around new digital ecosystems and the Internet of Things (IoT).
+Looking ahead, the next generation of cellular standards only promises to deliver more exciting opportunities.